pyrocko/grond/docs/source/method/index.rst

     :alt: alternate text
     :figclass: align-center

-    **Figure 6**:  Illustration of bootrap weights and their influence on the convergence in the model parameter space due to the differing misfit function for each bootstrap chain.
+    **Figure 6**:  Illustration of bootsrap weights and their influence on the convergence in the model parameter space due to the differing misfit function for each bootstrap chain.